A guide for UK businesses interested in selling goods and services in Germany.

 Industries importing into Germany

-The top 10 industries importing into Germany are:
+The top 10 industries importing into Germany in ranked order are:

 - machines, engines, pumps